JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 The plugin product code used in the JetBrains Sales System.
 The code must be agreed with JetBrains in advance and follow [the requirements](https://plugins.jetbrains.com/docs/marketplace/obtain-a-product-code-from-jetbrains.html).

-The provided value will be set as a value of the `<product-descriptor code="">` element attribute.
+The provided value will be assigned to the `<product-descriptor code="">` element attribute.

 {style="narrow"}
 Type